AusDTO/dta-website/_assessment-reports/beta-digital-marketplace.md

 Prior to the release of their latest feature (which allows sellers to onboard to the marketplace at any time) the team worked with 20 active sellers, piloting the work to date and conducting user interviews.
 The product backlog was informed and prioritised by this feedback.

-The product is publically available and the team has a number of additional inputs that give valuable insight into pain points and user needs:
+The product is publicly available and the team has a number of additional inputs that give valuable insight into pain points and user needs:

-- agency collaboration - there is a dedicated engagement role in the team
+- agency collaboration --- there is a dedicated engagement role in the team
-- helpdesk - user enquiries, feedback and issue management
+- helpdesk --- user enquiries, feedback and issue management
 - website analytics
-- product manager - who conducts extensive stakeholder engagement
+- product manager --- who conducts extensive stakeholder engagement
 - market surveys

 ### Criterion 2: Have a multidisciplinary team